bochaco/formicaio/README.md

-Simplify your decentralized experience with this intuitive application, designed to streamline your daily tasks when running nodes from home on peer-to-peer (P2P) networks.
+Simplify your decentralized experience with this intuitive application, designed to streamline your daily tasks when running nodes from home on peer-to-peer (P2P) networks, like [Autonomi](https://autonomi.com) network nodes.
 Seamlessly participate in online communities using the integrated Nostr client, and manage your digital assets with ease through the built-in wallet.
 Receive, send, and store tokens, rewards, and coins earned from running nodes or received from third-party sources, all within a single, user-friendly interface.